Pin No | Function |

 Working of automatic battery charger circuit:

-During the charging process, green LED glows which indicates that the battery is charging.
+During the charging process, Red LED glows which indicates that the battery is charging.
 When the battery gets fully charged its voltage reaches the threshold voltage, this voltage changes the output of the OP-AMP to high.
-This changes the position of the relay.
-Hence, switch off the circuit but RED LED will glow pointing to the completion of charging.
+This changes the position of the relay to switch off the circuit Green LED will glow pointing to the completion of charging.

 Initially keep the power to the circuit switched OFF.